Cibiv/Teaser/README.md

 http://teaser.cibiv.univie.ac.at/static/dataset_gallery/D3_n.html

 ## Web Application
-To quickly get started with testing mappers for your personalized data set, Teaser is available as a public web application.
-No registration is required.
+To quickly get started with testing mappers for your personalized data set, Teaser is available as a public web application, requiring no registration.

 http://teaser.cibiv.univie.ac.at